AALabonya/foody-client/README.md

 ## Project live link - https://ubiquitous-macaron-fb7f2b.netlify.app/
  ## Features of my project.

 - My website home is responsive.
 - I have added Six featured card  and when you click show all button then you saw all available food card.
 - User Authentication and Authorization.
-- I have implemented React Helmet to show dynamic page name.
+- The website title will be changed according to the route you are clicking.
 - I have used the Environment variable to hide the Firebase config keys and Mongodb Credentials.
 - I have to implemented search functionality by the Food name and also implement Sorting functionality by the Food Expire Date.
+-I've included a sweetalert2 for notification that displays user-friendly messages (toasts) when specific actions occur.

 # Technology I used:
 - React